Published: August 05, 2022 • Updated: April 01, 2023 • 8 min read

 Make the bug easy to reproduce, again and again.

 Does the bug happen when a certain record is deleted?
-Write a little script that duplicates that record ten times, so you can focus on observing the deletion.
+Write a little script that duplicates that record ten times, so you can stop worrying about reproducing it and focus on observing it.

 Is the bug only visible for a millisecond in the middle of a page reload?
-Throttle your network settings so that you can see it at human speed.
+Throttle your network settings with dev tools so that it happens slowly enough for you to see.

 Before testing anything, from your proposed solution or just an experiment, make a prediction.
 What do you think will happen?